 What you are deeply passionate about?
 The good-to-great companies focused on those activities that ignited their passion.
 They didn't seek to impose or stimulate passion but to discover what they were passionate about and pursue it.

-The Hedgehog Concept is not a goal, strategy, or intention; it is an understanding. and this understanding can be as important for an individual as Collins has shown it to be for a company.
-So, ask yourself "What can I be best in the world at", "What is my key performance indicator?", and "What do I love?"
+The Hedgehog Concept is not a goal, strategy, or intention; it is an understanding.
+This understanding can be as important for an individual as Collins has shown it to be for a company.
+So, ask yourself "What can I be best in the world at?", "What is my key performance indicator?", and "What do I love?"
 Find the intersection and you will have found your unique way of making a difference.